Skip to content

 For a while, Black Lightning was absent from DC Comics publications.
 But he came back in 1995 and moved to Brick City to continue his solo career–once again, Tony Isabella is the writer.

-After that, as we entered into the 2000s, Jefferson Pierce appeared occasionally in other DC titles–like Superman (vol. 2) #166 in which he became Secretary of Education in Lex Luthor’s government.
+After that, as we entered into the 2000s, Jefferson Pierce appeared occasionally in other DC comics titles–like Superman (vol. 2) #166 in which he became Secretary of Education in Lex Luthor’s government.

-The Outsiders reformed in 2003, but this time it was under the direction of Nightwing and Black Lightning was not a regular member of the team.
-Nevertheless, his daughter (Thunder) was and this prompted Jefferson to visit her occasionally.
+The Outsiders reformed in 2003, but this time it was under the direction of Nightwing, and Black Lightning was not a regular member of the team.
+Nevertheless, his daughter (Thunder) was, and this prompted Jefferson to visit her occasionally.
 As a result, he appeared in multiple issues–and they may be hard to find nowadays.

 In 2005, Black Lightning also teamed up with Green Arrow for a storyline, before a new Crisis happened.

-Black Lightning, Member of the Justice League of America
+Black Lightning: Member of the Justice League of America

-Following Infinite Crisis, DC Comics decided to relaunch Justice League of America and Black Lightning became a full-time member–up until Final Crisis.
+Following Infinite Crisis, DC Comics decided to relaunch Justice League of America, and Black Lightning became a full-time member–up until Final Crisis.

-Batman is gone and Black Lightning is joining once again the ranks of the Outsiders.
+Batman is gone, and Black Lightning is once again joining the ranks of the Outsiders.

-Black Lightning during New 52
+Black Lightning Comics during the New 52 Era

-In 2011, DC Comics relaunched its universe with the New52 initiative.
+In 2011, DC Comics relaunched its universe with the New 52 initiative.
 During that period, Black Lightning had little to do.

 Out-of-continuity, during the Convergence event, we revisited an old iteration of Batman and the Outsiders.